dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 There's lots more to see around here, like Mývatn lake and Ásbyrgi canyon, and also a couple more, but you can save that for tomorrow afternoon.

+You'll now drive to Husavik, where a meal out may be in order.
+Try [Naustið](https://www.facebook.com/naustid), which serves traditional Icelandic food at reasonable prices.
+The fish mash is recommended.

-Your stay tonight is in an actual hotel, Fosshotel, which is in Husavik, the perfect location for your whale watching tomorrow!
+Your stay tonight is in an actual hotel, Fosshotel, the perfect location for your whale watching tomorrow!

 ## Day Five